crashappsec/.github/profile/README.md

 ## Privacy Policy

-You can find our Privacy Policy [here](https://crashoverride.com/privacy).
+You can find our privacy policy [here](https://crashoverride.com/privacy).

 ## Code of Conduct